bodrick/awesome/TOPICS.md

 ## miscellaneous

+*   [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents
 *   [jeroenpardon/sui](https://github.com/jeroenpardon/sui) - a startpage for your server and / or new tab page
 *   [ubershmekel/default-scrollbar](https://github.com/ubershmekel/default-scrollbar) - Fix the sites that try to change your scrollbar by deleting the scrollbar CSS rules every few seconds
 *   [tonystark93/crx-download](https://github.com/tonystark93/crx-download) - Download CRX files as zip or directly.